gcme/website/services.md

 * working with your staff to learn what to look for and perform in-house mini-audits

-* escalation assistance for those “tough to solve” issues - we will babysit the issue with the carriers so your staff can do what they do best - their own jobs
+* escalation assistance for those tough-to-solve issues.
+We will babysit the issue with the carriers so your staff can do what they do best - their own jobs

 * credit/refund assistance - if you have existing outstanding credits or refunds that you cannot seem to get back